 Criminal Justice Reform

-The Justice System cannot be Just so long as it functions as a wealth-Extraction point...
+The Penal System cannot Produce Justice so long as it functions as a wealth-Extraction point...

 But moving Hawaiʻi away from the prison system won’t be easy.
 Every president since Richard Nixon—who first announced the “War on Drugs” in 1971—has adopted a “tough on crime” stance that is often replicated all the way down to the municipal level of government.
-Even neighborhood board members often take this stance, especially when it comes to the houseless.
 This attitude, and its resulting policies, has resulted in the highest incarceration rate in the world.
 Between 1970 and 2010, the number of people incarcerated in the United States grew by 700 percent.
 We now incarcerate almost a quarter of the prisoners in the entire world, while representing only 5 percent of the world’s population.
 At no other point in U.S. history—even when slavery was legal—have so many people been deprived of their liberty.
-Being “tough on crime,” it seems, is good politics, even if it’s bad policy.